Munich Program Admission and Fees

 Eligibility

 Applicants in countries (such as the United States) in which law is studied at the graduate level must have completed at least one full year of full or part-time study at an accredited law school at the time the program begins.
 Applicants in countries (such as Germany) in which law is studied at the university level must have completed at least two years of legal education at an institution recognized as capable of conferring degrees that fulfill a necessary condition for the graduates to practice law in the country of the institution.
-While we anticipate that the majority of students in the program will be law students at U.S. law schools, applications are welcomed from eligible applicants from throughout the world.
-Applications are also accepted from law school graduates and non-lawyers interested in the relevant topics.
+While we anticipate that the majority of students in the program will be law students at US law schools, applications are welcomed from eligible applicants throughout the world.
+Practicing attorneys and non-lawyers interested in the relevant topics may also apply.

 English Language Requirement